CCM JetSpeed, Tacks, & Ribcor: Which One Is Right For Me?Posted by Drake Martin

 Somewhat similar to Bauer Nexus skates, the CCM Ribcor skate line has a low volume forefoot, medium-high instep, and narrow-to-medium heel width.

-CCM Ribcor 70K skates are the only current top-of-the-line CCM skates that are not full-composite.
-This means their holders are attached to the boots via an outsole, unlike the FT1 and Super Tacks that are attached directly to the boot.
+Similar to the JetSpeed skates, the CCM Ribcor 80K skates are a one-piece boot, helping skaters feel more lightweight without extra materials weighing them down.
+Also, the 80k's holders are attached to the boots via an outsole, unlike the FT2 and Super Tacks, that are attached directly to the boot.

-NHL players wearing CCM Ribcor skates: Sidney Crosby (PIT), Matt Duchene (OTT), John Tavares (TOR), Carl Hagelin (PIT), Nathan MacKinnon (COL).
+NHL players wearing CCM Ribcor skates: Sidney Crosby (PIT), Matt Duchene (NSH), John Tavares (TOR), Carl Hagelin (WSH), Nathan MacKinnon (COL).

 CCM has an incredibly fast turnover time with their sticks, meaning they usually release an updated version of each one of their stick lines every year.
-As of July 2018, the top-of-the-line sticks in each family are as follows: JetSpeed, Super Tacks 2.0, and Ribcor Trigger2 PMT.
+As of October 2019, the top-of-the-line sticks in each family are as follows: JetSpeed FT2, Super Tacks AS2, and Ribcor Trigger3 PMT.

-The Super Tacks 2.0 stick is considered to be CCM's true all-in-one stick.
+The Super Tacks AS2 stick is considered to be CCM's true all-in-one stick.
 Trusted Tacks performance has been taken to the next level with its two distinctive loading zones.
 It allows for maximum loading on both wrist and slap shots due to the different stiffness zones.
-The Acu2 blade is even stiffer than the Aculite blade from the Super Tacks and the durability of the shaft has been increased, thanks to Sigmatex Carbon Fiber.
-The Super Tacks 2.0 is a stick you can rely on no matter what the game situation.
+The ACU2 blade is even stiffer than the Aculite blade from the Super Tacks and the durability of the shaft has been increased, thanks to Sigmatex Carbon Fiber.
+The Super Tacks AS2 is a stick you can rely on no matter what the game situation.

 If you have been looking to replace that Bauer Vapor stick for a while, a stick from the CCM Ribcor line would be a great place to start.

-NHL players using a CCM Ribcor Trigger2 PMT: Vladimir Tarasenko (STL), Matt Duchene (OTT), Sidney Crosby (PIT), Nathan MacKinnon (COL).
+NHL players using a CCM Ribcor Trigger3D PMT: Vladimir Tarasenko (STL), Matt Duchene (NSH), Sidney Crosby (PIT), Nathan MacKinnon (COL).

-Nathan MacKinnon searches for the puck with his CCM Ribcor Trigger2 PMT stick at the 2016 World Cup of Hockey.
+Nathan MacKinnon searches for the puck with his CCM Ribcor stick.
 Photo credit Matthew Stockman, Getty Images.

 CCM does not have a Ribcor gloves, pants, or protective line, so from here on out, we will just be comparing the JetSpeed and Tacks lines.